MariaAndrea19/Karu-Sampi/README.md

-# Karu Sampi: Sistema de diagnóstico a distancia y creación de perfil virtual del paciente

-**Proyecto de Programación Orientada a Objetos 1**

-**INTEGRANTES:**
+# Karu Sampi: Remote diagnosis system and creation of virtual patient profile

+This repository contains the final proyect of object-oriented programming.
+Program capable of making a medical diagnosis of flu, cold and allergies

+## Class

+** E

+**Developers**
-- Lily Lopez
+* Item 1 Lily Lopez 2019000000
-- Eduardo Castro
+* Item 2 Eduardo Sebastián Castro Quispe 201910111
-- María Andrea Gonzales
+* Item 2 María Andrea Gonzales 2019000000

-**OBJETIVO:**